 - Optional: 1 c.
 Chopped Leeks, 1 c.
 Chopped Bok Choy, or whatever else is leftover in your fridge that could be chopped up and sounds like it would be good in soup (broccoli, potatoes, zucchini, green beans, etc.)!

 - Bake the chicken.
-Check out my roasted chicken recipe here, but basically, you’re going to season your chicken and bake at 350° F for 1.5 hours.
+Check out my roasted chicken recipe here, but basically, you’re going to season your chicken (I use garlic powder, onion powder, oregano, basil, salt, pepper, and throw a stick of butter in the cavity) and bake at 350° F for 1.5 hours.

 - Cut it up.
 Let the chicken cool, cut it off the bone, and leave to soak in it’s own juices.